Pedroglp/svelte-qr-scanner/README.md

 ## Get started

-Import at your javascript at hmlx (svelte) file:
+Import at your javascript at htmlx (svelte) file:

 ```js
 import QRScanner from 'svelte-qr-scanner'